New: Examination of the Cardiac Apex Beat

 Is there anything else?
 Some apex related terminology clarified:

-- Localized apex: Palpable in a single intercostal space and the longest diameter of the pulsation is within 4 cm.
+- Localized apex beat: Palpable in a single intercostal space and the longest diameter of the pulsation is within 4 cm.
 A localized apex is normal.

-- Diffuse apex: Apex palpable in more than one intercostal space or longest diameter more than 4 cm, even within a single intercostal space.
+- Diffuse apex beat: Apex palpable in more than one intercostal space or longest diameter more than 4 cm, even within a single intercostal space.